Sicily Travel Itinerary Essentials for a Perfect Week-Long Adventure

 What is the best time to visit Sicily?

 Spring (April-June) and fall (September-October) offer ideal temperatures (20-27°C) and fewer crowds than summer.
 Summer is hot (35°C+) but lively with festivals.
+Avoid November-February for unpredictable weather.

 How many days do you need in Sicily?